carlospolop/legion/README.md

 ### proto

-Is the protocol that you want to attack
+It is the protocol that you want to attack

 Example:
 ```